giannisalinetti/metrics-go/README.md

 Stopping memory stats collector.
 ```

+The package can be easily included in custom code for more exciting tests.

 ### TODO
 - Adopt the **logrus** package
 - Let the user print the metrics on a separate file
+- Add tests

 ### Author
 Gianni Salinetti <gbsalinetti@extraordy.com>